 But despite the tempestuous nature of the relationship and Guay’s violent outbursts, the affair continued into 1949.
-In the spring, Guay and Robitaille left Quebec City for Sept Iles, about 650 kilometres downriver.
+In the spring, Guay and Robitaille left Quebec City for Sept-Îles, about 400 miles downriver.
 It was around that time, it emerged at trial, that Guay decided his wife had to die.

-Pitre meanwhile delivered the package to L’Ancienne-Lorette airport.
-But Marguerite was not a character easily forgettable by those who met her, especially that morning.
-She’d always been an oddball: she was heavy-set, loud and, according to Dansereau, “of mediocre intelligence.”
-She was also in the habit of dressing all in black, so much so that her neighbours in the St-Roch neighbourhood of Quebec City gave her the nickname of “Madame Le Corbeau” (“Mrs. Raven”).
+Pitre, meanwhile, delivered the package to L’Ancienne-Lorette airport.
+But Pitre was not a character easily forgettable by those who met her, especially that morning.
+She’d always been an oddball: She was heavy-set, loud and, according to Dansereau, “of mediocre intelligence.”
+She was also in the habit of dressing in all black, so much so that her neighbors in the St-Roch neighborhood of Quebec City gave her the nickname of “Madame Le Corbeau” (“Mrs. Raven”).

-Shortly before 11 AM, she rushed to the Canadian Pacific counter, arriving out of breath and demanding the package be placed on board the Flight 108.
-She would tell the court that she believed that Guay was sending a statue to a Mr. Plouffe who lived in Baie Comeau.
-The investigation would reveal that the address was a fake and there never was a Mr. Plouffe.
+Shortly before 11 AM, she rushed to the Canadian Pacific counter, arriving out of breath and demanding the package be placed on board Flight 108.
+She would tell the court that she believed that Guay was sending a statue to a Mr. Plouffe who lived in Baie-Comeau.
+The investigation would reveal that the address was a fake, and there never was a Mr. Plouffe.

 The plane took off just a few minutes behind schedule, with its four crew and 19 passengers, including three children: two babies and a five-year-old boy.
 Above the municipality of Sault-au-Cochon, witnesses say they first saw white smoke coming from the plane and then heard an explosion.
 They watched in horror as it plummeted out of the sky and then slammed into the escarpment on Cap Tourmente northeast of Quebec City.